27rahulk/cloud-pet-project/README.md

 Complete sample project with spring cloud using cloud config, eureka, zuul, feign, hystrix and turbine

 ## A sample ready to use project with all basic configuration for -
-    1. Spring cloud config (taking out putting all the properties file at the same location)
+    1. Spring cloud config (taking out and putting all the properties file at the same location)
     2. Eureka discovery enabled to maintain scaled up instances
     3. API gateways with zuul to support routing to different microservice
     4. Use of feign client to call different micro service wherever necessary